TikeDev/dreaming-spanish-importer/README.md

 > You should add X feature

 I'd love to add more features to this.
 Please feel free to open an issue on this repository and I will be happy to get to it when I have the time.

+Thanks to [jarmeister99](https://github.com/jarmeister99) and [MaciejWdev](https://github.com/MaciejWdev) for making their code available!